Make sure this part fits

 Q:

-What tools are required to replace the clutch pilot bearing on GMC Sierra 1500 Classic?
+What should you do after removing the clutch pilot bearing for the 2007 GMC Sierra 1500 Classic?
 Posted by Customer

 A: